Games with their own pages

 - On one occasion, we get this line after getting attacked.

 - The Advanced Generation episode A Six Pack Attack! where Team Rocket got drunk.
 They appear to be drinking water or vodka, but 4Kids did nothing to the scene except change the shape of the glasses from wine glasses to normal cups (only in the Kids' WB! edit, though).
 Meanwhile, Team Rocket is slurring their speech and blushing, obviously drunk (the liquid was blue even in the Japanese original, since at the time the producers were "pre-sterilizing" the show to make it more acceptable for foreign audiences).
 Meowth even says "I'll drink 'ta dat!".
-Take a look at the episode title again, and then question how it is no one got the double entendre.
+Now take a look at the episode title again.

 - In one episode, Ash gets turned into a Pikachu via a magic spell and lots of strangely colored smoke.
 It Makes Sense in Context.
 Just before he transforms, not only does he mention that he feels kinda funny about it, but the look on his face suggests that he is completely stoned out of his mind.